MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/external-sharing-overview.md

  **People who have a work or school account in Azure AD**

-When you share a file or folder with a specific person who has an Office 365 work or school account in another organization, an email is sent to them which contains a link to the file or folder.
-The first time they access the file or folder using the link, they are sent a code to verify their identity.
+When you share with someone who has an Office 365 work or school account in another organization, an email is sent to them which contains a link to the file or folder.
+If you're sharing a site, they are asked to sign in, and then they are added to your organization's directory.
+If you're sharing a file or folder, the first time they access the item using the link, they are sent a code to verify their identity.
 They must enter the code to access the file or folder.
-Once they have accessed the file or folder for the first time, these people are added as guests to your directory and thereafter they can access the file using thier work or school account.
+Once they have accessed the file or folder for the first time, these people are added as guests to your directory and thereafter they can access the file using their work or school account.

 **People who don't have a Microsoft account, or a work or school account**